IBM-Cloud/docs/admin/softlayerlink.md

 ### Enabling users to switch to IBMid
 {: #link_accounts_resellers}

-In some cases, before a user can switch to an IBMid, a reseller or distrubutor must enable the account to use IBMid authentication.
+In some cases, before a user can switch to an IBMid, a reseller or distributor must enable the account to use IBMid authentication.

  * To enable an existing account with legacy SoftLayer credentials to use IBMid authentication, [Contact IBM support](https://console.ng.bluemix.net/docs/support/index.html#contacting-support) to enable IBMid migration.
 This must be enabled for each existing end user account that you want to link to a {{site.data.keyword.Bluemix_notm}} account.